Unified Patent Court procedure, remedies, and fees

 In summary, the procedure comprises a Written Procedure, in which the parties submit statements of case, an Interim Procedure in which preparations for trial are made, and an Oral Procedure.
 The rules include hard deadlines for the steps of the Written Procedure including just 3 months for filing a defence to an infringement action and a counterclaim for revocation, and 2 months for filing a reply to the defence and a defence to the counterclaim for revocation.
 The rules envisage that the first instance procedure should be completed in 12 to 15 months, with a similar period allowed for the appeal.

-The UPC will be able to order the revocation of a patent, either entirely or partly.
+The UPC is able to order the revocation of a patent, either entirely or partly.

 In infringement proceedings the court may order an injunction against the infringer aimed at prohibiting the continuation of the infringement.
 The court may also grant an injunction against an intermediary providing services being used by a third party to infringe a patent.
 In addition, the court may order that infringing products, at the expense of the infringer, be: